Find Affordable College Courses

 Nashville, TN

 Out of the 163 schools in the Southeast Region that were part of this year’s ranking, Vanderbilt University landed the # 5 spot on the list.
-Located in the large city of Nashville, Vanderbilt is a private not-for-profit school with a fairly large student population.
+Located in the large city of Nashville, Vanderbilt is a private not-for-profit college with a fairly large student population.

 Of the 211 students majoring in economics at Vanderbilt, 61% are male and 39% are female.